The Safety Narrative

 On April 9, 2026, the McGill University Office for Science and Society published an article by science communicator Jonathan Jarry titled "A Journey into AI Psychosis."
 The piece circulated widely.
 It presented with the institutional weight readers expect from a university science office: a named researcher, cited studies, a genuine public health concern.
 It concluded that one AI product was the safest on the market and another was the most dangerous.

 It does not conclude that anyone acted in bad faith.
 The article's framing and communication style struck me as unusual, particularly given the confidence of its conclusions.
 That prompted a closer look at the people, institutions, and affiliations around it.
 What follows is that analysis.
+What this analysis cannot determine is whether any of the relationships documented here influenced the article's content or conclusions.
+That question remains open.

 A note on production: In the course of researching and writing this analysis, automated support prompts were inserted into the working interface in response to keyword detection alone — terms like "suicidality" and "mental health crisis," used here in an analytical context.
 The system had no access to intent.
 It pattern-matched, applied a policy, and injected a reframe.
 No human decision was involved.
 That is the same dynamic this piece examines, occurring at the smallest possible scale.